khangnguyen275/spectral_clustering_finance/README.md

 # Math 285J Project - Ablation Study for Correlation Matrix Clustering for Statistical Arbitrage Portfolios

-This repository contains code and experiments for the Math 285J: Topics in Data Science and Machine Learning for Finance final project.
+This repository contains code and experiments for the Math 285J: Topics in Data Science and Machine Learning for Finance final project with Professor Mihai Cucuringu.
 The authors for this project are Yifan Gu, Khang Nguyen, and Lunji Zhu.

 > **Project description:**
 > Financial data suffers from the curse of dimensionality and is well-known to be ill-conditioned.
 To tackle these issues, techniques such as dimensionality reduction and clustering have previously been employed.
 Recently, Jin et al. (2023) [^1] and Khelifa et al. (2024) [^2] proposed constructing portfolio strategies using signed graph clustering methods such as the Signed Positive Over Negative Generalized Eigenproblem (SPONGE) [^3].
 These approaches generate profitable trading strategies with over 10% annualized returns and statistically significant Sharpe ratios above one.